adessoSE/anki-drive-java/README.md

 ### On Linux

 Optional Dependency node-usb will not be installed.
-Instead, install
+So, run:
 ```
 sudo apt-get install libudev-dev
 ```